legacysurvey/legacysurvey/pages/status.rst

     :width: 570
     :align: center

-The status for DR9 (which usefully depicts the northern coverage) was
+The status for DR9 (which usefully illustrates the northern coverage) is depicted below.

 .. image:: /files/depth-g-dr9.png
     :height: 410